isomerpages/moe-sengkangsec/_useful-links/Parents/2023 Secondary 1 Posting & Registration Information.md

 The common learning experience through the mixed form classes creates a valuable setting for students to mingle, build meaningful friendships, and appreciate different perspectives.
 It can also help reduce the inadvertent labelling associated with streaming.

- To find out more about FSBB, you can visit [https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html](https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html).
+To find out more about FSBB, you can watch this [video](https://youtu.be/EW2gVfgZKKM) or visit [https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html](https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html).

 Parents whose child is eligible to take subjects at a more demanding level will receive the SBB acceptance form(s) via PG.
 Please note that you may receive up to 4 forms depending on the number of subjects your child is eligible for.
 You will need to submit the acceptance form(s) by **27 December 2022**.